-We have a Beneteau 50 that has a Yanmar 4JH3-HTE 100 horsepower engine with an 80 amp Hitachi alternator.
-This is the configuration that came with the boat and we wanted to increase the charging capacity of the electrical system.
-In conversation with John Stevens from Electromaax, I chose a 140amp alternator and the serpentine belt kit.
+Our customer has a Beneteau 50 that has a Yanmar 4JH3-HTE 100 horsepower engine with an 80 amp Hitachi alternator.
+This is the configuration that came with the boat and they wanted to increase the charging capacity of the electrical system.
+They chose a 140 amp alternator and the serpentine belt kit.

 The instructions seemed straightforward but I needed to have everything sorted as we live in Vancouver and the boat is in Greece.